nixys/nxs-backup/README.md

 #### On-premise (bare-metal or virtual machine)

-After nxs-backup installation to an server/virtual machine need to generate configuration as the config does not appear automatically.
+After nxs-backup installation to a server/virtual machine need to generate configuration as the config does not appear automatically.

 You can generate a configuration file by running nxs-backup with the ***generate*** command and the options:
  * *-T*[*--backup-type*] (required, backup type)